Maltese cross stitch

 Return to the bottom, one canvas thread across to the right, and take this stitch up to one thread to the left of the top corner.
 Next, make a third stitch; this one should be vertical across eight threads

-Then make a fourth and fifth stitch following the pattern, ending up directly above and below the first stitch.
+Then make a fourth and fifth stitch following the pattern, ending up level with the first stitch.

 To make the second part of the cross, bring the needle up two threads across to the left and down two threads from the top left-hand corner.
 Make a diagonal stitch down to the right, ending two threads up and across from the lower corner of the first part of the cross.